-- Houghton College Opportunities: East Meets West and Houghton in London Honors (by invitation after initial application), Houghton in Tanzania, and May travel courses.
-Houghton has a special arrangement with Go-Ed Africa and Go-Ed Mekong.
+- Houghton College Opportunities: Houghton in London Honors (by invitation after initial application), Houghton in East Africa, and May travel courses.
 (Houghton credits and grades; also complete financial aid package.)

 - Council for Christian Colleges and Universities Opportunities: American Studies Program, China Studies Program, Contemporary Music Center, Latin American Studies Program, Los Angeles Film Studies Center, Middle Eastern Studies Program, and Oxford Honours Programme.
 (Houghton credits and grades, but different financial aid.)

 - Affiliated Opportunities: Au Sable, BCA Study Abroad, Budapest Semester in Mathematics, Central College Abroad, Chez Vous, Creation Care Studies Program, Gordon College: Global Education, International Business Institute, NOLS (National Outdoor Leadership School), Semester In Spain, Spanish Studies Abroad, and Université Laval.
 (Check with the Off-Campus Office for how credits and grades transfer and details about Financial Aid).
 These affiliations allow students to remain enrolled at Houghton while at a host institution.

 - Special Agreements: Agreements may be made with host programs that meet special guidelines.
 (Transfer credits)

 - Semester Leave-of-Absence: Student may withdraw from Houghton for the semester and then reapply to enter Houghton bringing transfer credits.